PolinaTolkachova/golf-app-live-scoring/docs/dataModel.md

 # Data model

-## Key Entities and Attributes
+## Entities and Attributes

-### 1. User
+### User

 - **Attributes:**
-    - UserID (Primary Key)
-    - Username
-    - PasswordHash
-    - Email
-    - Role (Player, Administrator)
+    - `UserID`: Unique identifier for the user.
+    - `Username`: Login name of the user.
+    - `Password`: User's password (hashed).
+    - `Email`: User's email address.
+    - `Role`: Specifies if the user is a regular user, admin, or player.
-    - RegisteredDate
+- **Relationships:**
+    - One User can be associated with one PlayerProfile.

-### 2. Player
+### Administrator

 - **Attributes:**
-    - PlayerID (Primary Key, Foreign Key from User)
-    - Name
-    - Handicap
-    - Sex
-    - Email
-    - Phone
+    - `AdminID`: Unique identifier for the administrator.
+    - `UserID`: Foreign key linking to User entity.
-    - Picture
+- **Relationships:**
+    - One Administrator can manage multiple players and tournaments.

-### 3. Tournament
+### Player

 - **Attributes:**
-    - TournamentID (Primary Key)
-    - Name
-    - StartDate
-    - EndDate
+    - `PlayerID`: Unique identifier for the player.
+    - `UserID`: Foreign key linking to User entity.
+    - `TournamentIDs`: List of tournaments the player is part of.
-    - Description
+- **Relationships:**
+    - Many Players can participate in many Tournaments.
+    - One Player has one Scorecard per Tournament.

-### 4. Course
+### Tournament

 - **Attributes:**
-    - CourseID (Primary Key)
+    - `TournamentID`: Unique identifier for the tournament.
-    - Name
+    - `Name`: Name of the tournament.
+    - `Date`: Scheduled date for the tournament.
+    - `Location`: Physical or virtual location of the tournament.
+    - `Players`: List of PlayerIDs participating.
-    - Location
+- **Relationships:**
+    - One Tournament has many Players.
+    - One Tournament is featured on one Leaderboard.
+    - One Tournament can have multiple Scorecards.

-### 5. Hole
+### Leaderboard

 - **Attributes:**
-    - HoleID (Primary Key)
-    - HoleNumber
-    - Par
-    - Stroke Index
+    - `LeaderboardID`: Unique identifier for the leaderboard.
+    - `TournamentID`: Foreign key linking to Tournament entity.
+    - `Scores`: Mapping of PlayerID to their scores and points.
-    - Tees
+- **Relationships:**
+    - One Leaderboard belongs to one Tournament.

-### 6. Tee
+### Scorecard

 - **Attributes:**
-    - Color
+    - `ScorecardID`: Unique identifier for the scorecard.
+    - `PlayerID`: Foreign key linking to Player entity.
+    - `TournamentID`: Foreign key linking to Tournament entity.
+    - `Scores`: List of scores per hole.
+    - `TotalScore`: Calculated total score.
-    - Length
+- **Relationships:**
+    - One Scorecard belongs to one Player.
+    - One Scorecard is associated with one Tournament.

-### 7. Score
+### PlayerProfile

 - **Attributes:**
-    - ScoreID (Primary Key)
-    - PlayerID (Foreign Key)
-    - TournamentID (Foreign Key)
-    - HoleID (Foreign Key)
-    - ScoreValue
-    - Timestamp

-### 8. Leaderboard
-- **Attributes:**
-    - LeaderboardID (Primary Key)
-    - TournamentID (Foreign Key)
-    - PlayerID (Foreign Key)
-    - Rank

-## Relationships

-- **User to Player:** One-to-One
-    - A user may have a single player profile.
+    - `ProfileID`: Unique identifier for the player profile.

-- **Tournament to Course:** One-to-One
-    - Each tournament is conducted on one course.

-- **Course to Hole:** One-to-Many
+    - `PlayerID`: Foreign key linking to Player entity.
+    - `Name`: Full name of the player.
-    - Each course consists of multiple holes.
+    - `Age`: Age of the player.

-- **Tournament to Score:** One-to-Many
-    - Each tournament has multiple scores, one per hole for each player.

-- **Player to Score:** One-to-Many
-    - Players can have multiple scores, one per hole during tournaments.

-- **Hole to Score:** One-to-Many
-    - Each hole can have multiple scores, one per player.

-- **Tournament to Leaderboard:** One-to-One
+    - `Handicap`: Player's handicap score.
+- **Relationships:**
-    - Each tournament has one leaderboard.
+    - One Player has one PlayerProfile.

-- **Player to Leaderboard:** Many-to-One
-    - Each player appears once in each tournament's leaderboard.